Hem-Bad/machine-deep-learning-models/python_reference/tutorials/sqlite3_howto/README.md

 ## A thorough guide to SQLite database operations in Python

-_\-- written by Sebastian Raschka_ on March 7, 2014
+_\-- written by Hemprasad Badgujar_ on March 7, 2014